GoogleChrome/chrome-extensions-samples/api-samples/override/blank_ntp/README.md

 ## Overview

-The extension uses ` "chrome_url_overrides"` and its parameter `"newtab"` to replace the New Tab page with blank.html.
+The extension calls ` "chrome_url_overrides"` and its parameter `"newtab"` to replace the New Tab page with blank.html.

 ## Running this extension